slatedocs/slate/source/index.html.md

 This endpoint retrieves all actor profiles available with the access rights of the API key.
 Most of the time it is scoped to a talent agency.

-### Pagination

-This API endpoint is paginated, following the proposed [RFC-8288](https://tools.ietf.org/html/rfc8288) standard for Web linking.

-The pagination information is included in response HTTP headers, namely `Total` (total entries), `Per-Page` (entries per page) and `Link` (containing links to corresponding pages).
-The current page can be set using the `page`-parameter.

 ### HTTP Request

 `GET https://www.filmmakers.eu/api/v1/actor_profiles`